 Which listings are subject to the policy and which are not?
 The Off-MLS policy pertains to Residential Sale and Rental/Lease listings, not including vacation or seasonal rentals.
 This includes residential new construction and properties undergoing major renovations that are not ready to be occupied.
 Land and Commercial listings are not subject to the policy.

 Why did you create this policy?
 The policy was created to provide sellers with access to the largest possible group of buyers and buyers with the widest possible selection of listings.
 It was also created to encourage competition and cooperation of professionals within the marketplace.
 In addition, the policy strongly supports the ideals of fair housing, as closed and exclusive marketplaces can have ugly consequences.

 Will a fine be assessed for non-compliance of the policy?
 A fine of $5,000 ($500 for Residential Lease properties) may be levied for non-compliance.
 Additional fines may be assessed for continued violations.
-Fines will begin on February 1, 2020 and can be appealed at firstname.lastname@example.org.
+Fines began on February 1, 2020 and can be appealed at firstname.lastname@example.org.

 When does the new policy go into effect?
 The policy went into effect immediately upon the announcement on Wednesday, October 16.
-Fines for non-compliance will not begin until February 1, 2020.
+Fines for non-compliance began on February 1, 2020.

 Was this required by the Real Estate Commission?
 No, this is a Bright policy, not a law or a state regulation.
 The Off-MLS Policy is just that, a policy that all subscribers agree to as a condition for participation in Bright.
 It does not affect real estate practitioners who do not participate in the MLS.